James Honeyman-Scott: Pretenders

+Hynde later summarized his influence on her playing by saying that Jimmy Scott was her "musical right-hand" and that "He really was the Pretenders sound.
+I don't sound like that.
+When I met him, I was this not-very melodic punky angry guitar player and singer and Jimmy was the melodic one.
+He brought out all the melody in me."
+(Uncut, 1999).
+Chambers later said, "Despite everything the original band accomplished in only two albums, Jimmy and Chrissie were just starting to figure out what they were capable of as a creative team."
+(Rhino Entertainment Company, 2006).

-In May and June 1982, Honeyman-Scott was first in Los Angeles and then in Austin, Texas, for a short visit with his wife Peggy Sue Fender (an actress/model based in Austin, Texas and also a member of the British girl group Girls Can't Help It), whom he had married in April 1981.
-His wife was staying with local guitarist Mark Younger Smith at this time (FamousInterview.com).
+In May and June 1982, Honeyman-Scott was first in Los Angeles and then in Austin, Texas, for a short visit with his wife Peggy Sue Fender whom he had married in April 1981.
 While in Austin, he became involved in his first co-production effort for an album by Stephen Doster that was never released.
 During the sessions with Stephen Doster in Austin, Honeyman-Scott was called back to London for a band meeting on 14 June with Chrissie Hynde and Martin Chambers that resulted in the dismissal of Pete Farndon from the Pretenders, due to Farndon's increasing substance dependence.

 Death

 Two days after the dismissal of Pete Farndon, Honeyman-Scott was found dead in a girlfriend's apartment of heart failure caused by cocaine intolerance.

-He was 25 years old at the time of his death.
-He was buried in the churchyard at St Peter's Church, Lyde, Herefordshire.
+He was 25 years old and was buried in the churchyard at St Peter's Church, Lyde, Herefordshire.